Internships in English

 Web & Publicity Intern

 The Web & Publicity intern is responsible for maintaining and growing IRís web presence through social media and advertising.
-This position also provides critical assistance to our exciting annual Blue Light reading series.
+This position also provides critical assistance to our exciting annual Blue Light reading series and to our annual Literary Prize contests.
 We are looking for someone who can develop, maintain, and grow our online presence with a unique, consistent, and engaging voice.
 This position is less about technical mastery (though we love that!) and more about a willingness to delve into multiple projects, think creatively, and engage with a larger literary audience.
 Experience with Facebook, Twitter, Wordpress, Outlook, and Word desired.
 Familiarity with Saved by the Bell gifs required.

-The Prize intern assists in advertising and publicizing our 2015 Nonfiction Prize and our 2015 Poetry Prize.
-This intern also processes and tracks prize submissions and works with senior staff and the Web & Publicity intern.
-A literary contest has many moving parts and weíre looking for a detail-oriented candidate that can us keep all those parts running as smoothly as possible.
+The Prize intern assists in advertising and publicizing our 2015 Half-K Prize, 2015 Fiction Prize, and our 2016 Nonfiction Prize.
+This intern processes and tracks prize submissions and works with senior staff and the Web & Publicity intern.
+A literary contest has many moving parts and weíre looking for a detail-oriented candidate that can keep all those parts running as smoothly as possible.
 Familiarity with Wordpress, Word, Outlook, and Excel desired.
 Familiarity with productive sarcasm and puns required.

 Contracts & Subscriptions Intern

-Since we have a quite a full calendar in the spring this position is often split between two people.
-Contracts and Subscriptions interns are responsible for processing subscription and single-issue orders, responding to customer service requests, maintaining our subscriptions database as well as helping to coordinate subscription drives efforts.
-These detail-oriented interns also work directly with the authors we publish, distributing and processing author contracts.
+Since we have a quite a full calendar, this position is often split between two people.
+Contracts and Subscriptions interns are responsible for processing subscription and single-issue orders, responding to customer service requests, maintaining our subscriptions database, and helping to coordinate subscription drives efforts.
+These detail-oriented interns also work directly with authors, distributing and processing contracts.
 Both positions are critical to issue production.
 Experience with Excel, databases, Outlook, and collaborative projects desired.
 Familiarity with 80s pop Pandora radio required.